The Bricklayer

-The Bricklayer is a 2023 American action thriller film directed by Renny Harlin and written by Hanna Weg and Matt Johnson, based on the 2010 novel of the same name by Paul Lindsay under his pen name Noah Boyd, and starring Aaron Eckhart, Nina Dobrev, Tim Blake Nelson, Ilfenesh Hadera, and Clifton Collins Jr.
+The Bricklayer is a 2023 American action thriller film directed by Renny Harlin and written by Hanna Weg and Matt Johnson, based on the 2010 novel of the same name by Paul Lindsay under his pen name Noah Boyd, and starring Aaron Eckhart, Nina Dobrev, Tim Blake Nelson, Ilfenesh Hadera and Clifton Collins Jr.

 The film was released on December 14, 2023 in New Zealand and Australia.
 It was later released on January 5, 2024 in the United States by Vertical Entertainment.

 Plot

-Steve Vail, a former CIA field agent, is a bricklayer when the CIA agent recruits him to track down the killer of three international journalists who have been murdered within a month, including Greta Becker, an outspoken critic of U.S. intelligence activities across the world, and the CIA is being framed as being responsible.
-Kate, a junior CIA agent assigned to the case, and CIA Director O'Malley meet and inform him that Radek, a former operative and friend of Steve who was believed to be dead, was responsible for the murders, believing that he wants revenge against the agency for leaving him to die after a botched mission and the death of his family.
+Steve Vail, a former CIA field agent, is working as a bricklayer when the CIA recruits him to track down the killer of three international journalists who have been murdered within a month, including Greta Becker, an outspoken critic of U.S. intelligence activities across the world, where the CIA is being framed as being responsible.
+Kate Bannon, a junior CIA agent assigned to the case, and CIA Director O'Malley meet and inform him that Victor Radek, a former operative and friend of Steve who was believed to be dead, was responsible for the murders, believing that he wants revenge against the agency for leaving him to die after a botched mission and the death of his family.
 Vail refuses due to Kate's inexperience.
 One night, Vail is attacked by Radek's men, but he kills them.

-Steve heads for Greece with Kate, and Steve meets his old friend, Patricio, and ditches Kate at the hotel in Thessaloniki to meet with his former lover and undercover agent, Tye.
-She tells him that former informant-turned-gangster Sten might have information about Radek.
-At a pool party, Steve confronts Sten and fights with his security before Kate arrives to help him escape; having to follow him through a tracker she planted on him, Steve had already placed her tracker on Sten so he would lead them to Radek.
-Kate questioned Steve about Radek, and he revealed that he was working undercover for the Russian and Greek mafia and that the CIA would provide asylum for his family; however, his cover was blown, and the mafia killed his family.
+Steve heads for Greece with Kate, and Steve meets his old friend Patricio and ditches Kate at the hotel in Thessaloniki to meet with his former lover and undercover agent, Tye Delson.
+She tells him that former informant-turned-gangster Denis "Sten" Stefanopoulos might have information about Radek.
+At a pool party, Steve confronts Sten and fights with his security before Kate arrives to help him escape, following him through a tracker she planted on him.
+Steve had already placed her tracker on Sten so he would lead them to Radek.
+Kate questions Steve about Radek and he reveals that Radek was working undercover for the Russian and Greek mafia and that the CIA would provide asylum for his family.
+However, his cover was blown, and the mafia killed his family.
 Radek went rogue and killed the mafia, forcing the agency to send Steve to kill Radek.
 They follow the tracker to Sten's residence, where Steve discovers hidden documents in a brick wall, and Kate finds Becker's phone.
 Sten's assistant enters the house and fights Steve.
 Kate hesitates, failing to shoot the man before Steve kills him.